 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
 The most up-to-date information is reflected on the map at the top of this section and in JNCC's MPA mapper, with the evidence underpinning available within the Evidence section below.

 The diagram below is a summary of the key milestones involved in the selection and designation of The Barra Fan and Hebrides Terrace Seamount Nature Conservation MPA.
-More detail can be found within the Relevant Documentation section.
+More detail can be found in the Relevant Documentation section.

 The documents referred to below and any other historical documents relating to The Barra Fan and Hebrides Terrace Seamount Nature Conservation MPA were produced during the selection and designation process and therefore may be out of date.
 This Site Information Centre is the most up-to-date source of information for this MPA, and will reflect any additional information gathered since these documents were produced.
 Information about the Nature Conservation MPA site selection process is available on JNCC's Nature Conservation MPA webpages.